-It all begins with Pepsi in the early 1980s.
-The marketing campaign, the Pepsi Challenge, set up a blind taste test between participants to determine if Pepsi was actually better than "the leading cola," which we all know to be Coke.
+The time-tested rivalry all begins with Pepsi in the early 1980s.
+The Pepsi Challenge marketing campaign set up a blind taste test between participants to determine if Pepsi was actually better than "the leading cola," which we all know to be Coke.

 As Gladwell also found in his research about taste, people tended to prefer Pepsi in a single sip test because naturally, we're drawn to sweeter sips.
-It's proven by Pepsi's nutritional content that it has slightly more sugar than Coke, and therefore Pepsi tends to take home a sip test easy with a big advantage.
-However, it's when it come down to the full can where Coca-Cola shines.
+It's proven by Pepsi's nutritional content that it has slightly more sugar than Coke, and therefore Pepsi tends to take home a sip test easily with a big advantage.
+However, it's when it comes down to the full can or glass bottle where Coca-Cola shines.
 Then, the bright citrus flavor of Pepsi doesn't hold up well to the smooth flavor of Coca-Cola.

 So in 1983, when Pepsi-Cola really started outselling Coca-Cola in the cola market, Coke decided to revamp its formula and created New Coke, which was a sweeter taste designed to mimic Pepsi's success at those blind taste tests.
-Over 40,000 letters of complaint filtered into the Coca-Cola offices where execs were forced to reevaluate their decision.
+Over 40,000 letters of complaint filtered into the Coca-Cola Company headquarters in Atlanta where execs were forced to reevaluate their decision.

-Soon New Coke was phased out, and marketed with a twist that brought the old America history back to Coke by calling it Coca-Cola Classic.
-It again became so prevalent in the Midwest and the South that when people asked for a Coke, you had to check if they really wanted a soda or a Coca-Cola, and you still do.
-As for the Coke vs Pepsi rivalry, the rest is history.
+Soon New Coke was phased out, and marketed with a twist that brought the old American history back to Coke by calling it Coca-Cola Classic.
+It again became so prevalent in the Midwest and the South that when Americans asked for a Coke, you had to check if they really wanted a soda or a Coca-Cola, and you still do.
+As for the beverage company rivalry, the rest is history.